exercism/docs/building/configlet/generating-documents.md

 - `%{concept:<slug>}`: refers to the concept's [`introduction.md` document](/docs/building/tracks/concepts#fileintroductionmd)

 When configlet detects that a Concept Exercise has an `introduction.md.tpl` file, it will generate a `introduction.md` file from it.
-The generated introduction will have the same contents as the template, expect for the placeholders, which will be replaced with the contents of the documents they refer to.
+The generated introduction will have the same contents as the template, except for the placeholders, which will be replaced with the contents of the documents they refer to.

 ### Document: Practice Exercise's introduction.md file